- Share this article on Facebook

 - Share this article on Pinit

 - Share this article on Tumblr

-HBO is developing an unscripted series from Larry Charles that will star rapper Kanye West, sources said.
+HBO is developing a series from Larry Charles that will star rapper Kanye West, sources said.

 The as-yet-untitled project is said to focus on a day in what is described as the crazy, hectic life of the Grammy-winning artist.

 The project is from executive producer/director Charles; sources said the other executive producers will be record producer/label executive Rick Rubin; G Roberson, who is West’s manager; and West.